 Wilmar International Limited (the "Company" or "Wilmar" and together with its subsidiaries, the "Group") affirms its commitment to upholding a high standard of corporate governance to safeguard the interests of all its stakeholders.
+As a testament to this commitment, the Group has been on the SGX Fast Track list since this programme was introduced in 2018.
+SGX Fast Track recognises the efforts and achievements of listed issuers which have upheld high standards of corporate governance and maintained a good compliance track record.

-This report sets out the Company's corporate governance practices and activities in 2022, with specific reference to the express disclosure requirements in the principles and provisions of the Singapore Code of Corporate Governance 2018 (the "Code").
+This report sets out the Company's corporate governance practices and activities in the financial year ended 31 December 2023 ("FY2023"), with specific reference to the express disclosure requirements in the principles and provisions of the Singapore Code of Corporate Governance 2018 (the "Code").